NVSL/QuadClass-Resources/labs/Building-The-Quadcopter-Schematic/README.md

 11. If the forward voltage of the LED is much lower than the supply voltage, you'll need a large resistor to limit the current.
 Alternately, you could put two (or more) LEDs in series.
 The total voltage drop across the LED(s) and resistor needs to be greater than or equal to the supply voltage.
 12. You can use RGB LEDs, too.
 Checkout the datasheets for details.

 You'll need to build the library entries for the LED you want to use and then integrate them into your schematic.
 You'll also need to include a current-limiting resistor.
 You'll need to use Ohm's law to calculate the correct resistor value (here's a tutorial: http://www.ohmslawcalculator.com/led-resistor-calculator).
 You will also need to be sure that resistor can handle the amount of power it will need to dissipate (see the datasheet).
-If our libraries doesn't include an appropriate resistor, you'll need to add one from the same family of resistors we are already using (check the datasheet for the resistors in `quadparts_prebuilt`).
+If our libraries doesn't include an appropriate resistor, you'll need to add one from the same family of resistors we are already using (check the datasheet for the resistors in `quadparts_prebuilt_2022`).
 Make sure it's available in small quantities on Digikey.
 Put the new resistors in `custom`.

 One thing to keep in mind is that most LEDs are extremely bright when driven at full current.
 Indicator LEDs can be driven very gently and still be visible.
 LEDs added for visual effect can be driven harder, but they can easily become so bright that you can't even look at your quadcopter without being blinded.
 For this reason, any LEDs that you want to be bright need to be attached to PWM pins, so you can moderate their brightness.